-VM tweak is a build.prop modification/hack that lets you free more space on the internal storage of your Android device.
+VM tweak is a build.prop modification or hack that lets you free internal storage space on Android.
+Read on to learn how to free more space on Android internal storage on your device.

 Android has never been kind with low-end devices.
 With each new release, storage and hardware requirements are getting higher.
 This is more of an Operating System design drawback: It is well known that Android makes extensive use of the Java programming language in its internals and that almost all third-party Android Apps are written in Java.